-Introverts often don’t like joining in with what they perceive as irrelevant discussion.
-They are even more likely to avoid discussions where there are big egos being thrown around, and the subject is (effectively) egotistical “willie waving”.
+Introverts often don’t like joining in with what they perceive as irrelevant discussion, they will also process their thoughts before speaking.
+Most avoid discussions where big egos are being thrown around, and the subject is (effectively) egotistical “willie waving”.
 If you want an introvert to join in the conversation, you’re more likely to get a good response if you’re aware of their preferences.

 - Ask for their help, perhaps with a couple of relevant and structured questions.
 This will help an introvert see the purpose of their contribution.

 - Before asking, tell the group how good they are at their subject, so the introvert understands how you want them to add value and realises the value of their contribution.